Conjugate phase retrieval in shift-invariant spaces generated by a Gaussian: Abstract

 \section{Abstract}

-Conjugate phase retrieval considers the recovery of a function, up to a unimodular constant and conjugation, from its phaseless measurements.
-In this paper, we explore the conjugate phase retrieval in a shift-invariant space generated by a Gaussian funciton.
-First, we show that the modulus function in the Gaussian shift-invariant space can be determined from the phaseless Hermite samples taken on a discrete sampling set.
-We then show that a function in the shift-invariant space generated by a Gaussian can be uniquely determined, up to a unimodular constant and conjugation, from its phaseless Hermite samples on a discrete set.
-For the functions with finite coefficient sequences, we provide an explicit reconstruction procedure.
+Conjugate phase retrieval aims to recover a function, up to a unimodular constant and conjugation, from its magnitude measurements.
+In this paper, we investigate conjugate phase retrieval in a shift-invariant space generated by a Gaussian function, which is a phaseless sampling and reconstruction problem from phaseless Hermite samples, namely the magnitude measurements of a function and its derivative taken on a discrete sampling set.
+We first show that the modulus of any function in the Gaussian shift-invariant space, as well as the modulus of its derivative, can be determined from its phaseless Hermite samples on a discrete set.
+We then prove that any function in this Gaussian-generated shift-invariant space can be uniquely recovered, up to a unimodular constant and conjugation, from its phaseless Hermite samples on a discrete set.
+For functions whose coefficient sequences are finitely supported, we further provide an explicit reconstruction procedure.